Thousands of businesses can’t afford crippling rates on taxpayer-backed Covid loans

 “These businesses are facing the perfect storm, with a tsunami of rising costs and now the credit crunch coming through.
 Without some breathing space, something will blow and that will precipitate business failure,” she added.

 The FSB has called on the government to push for greater flexibility over repayment of the CBILS loans – including the option of a six-month payment holidays or a six-month interest-only deal given to those who took out loans under the BBLS.
-BBLS loans were capped at £50,000.
+These loans were capped at £50,000.

 James Allcock, chef and owner of The Pig and Whistle restaurant in Beverley, has struggled to repay a £45,000 bounce back loan taken out to get through Covid lockdowns.